Genivia/ugrep/README.md

     $ ./build.sh

 This builds the `ugrep` executable in the `ugrep/src` directory with `./configure --enable-color` and `make -j`, tests it with `make test`.
 When all tests pass, the `ugrep` executable is copied to `ugrep/bin`.

-To produce colorized output with filename headings by default:
+To ignore hidden files (dotfiles) and output results with a pager by default:

     $ cd ugrep
-    $ ./build.sh --enable-pretty
+    $ ./build.sh --disable-hidden --enable-pager

 To see the details of all build configuration options available, including `--with-grep-path`, `--with-grep-colors`, `--enable-color`, `--enable-pretty`,